Utah Administrative Code

 (3) The Superintendent may post aggregate de-identified student assessment data to the Board website.

-(4) The Superintendent shall ensure that personally identifiable student information is protected.
+(4) The Superintendent shall ensure that personally identifiable student data is protected.

 (5) The Superintendent: